btc-ag/service-idl/Introduction.md

 Continous delivery workflow
 ---------------------------

-On the [BTC internal CAB Jenkins](https://ci.bop-dev.de) that provides continuous integration & delivery services, a dedicated support has been implemented to simplify building and publishing artifacts from an IDL file as much as possible.
-Please refer to the documentation of ci.bop-dev.de for general information on using the Jenkins, and on how the release process works.
+On the [BTC internal CAB Jenkins](https://ci.btc.psi.de) that provides continuous integration & delivery services, a dedicated support has been implemented to simplify building and publishing artifacts from an IDL file as much as possible.
+Please refer to the documentation of ci.btc.psi.de for general information on using the Jenkins, and on how the release process works.

 An example can be found under